 Employee stock purchase plans (ESPPs) are popular and prevalent at most public companies.
 However, the structure of these plans is changing.
 These modifications may affect your decision to participate in your ESPP and its place in your financial planning.

 After you decide to participate in your company's employee stock purchase plan, your next decision is whether to sell the stock soon after purchase or to hold it (and for how long).
 This article series examines different ways to participate in your ESPP according to relative risk tolerance, timeframe, and needs for money.

 You can build your employee stock purchase plan into your long-range savings and retirement strategy.
 This article compares buying company stock at a discount through your ESPP to putting the same money into your 401(k) or another retirement plan.

 Employee stock purchase plans (ESPPs) are changing in many ways, largely in response to accounting rules.
 For Part 2, myStockOptions.com asked financial and wealth advisors what they are recommending to clients about ESPP participation.

-When you think about year-end financial and tax planning in 2018, don't forget to review shares acquired through an employee stock purchase plan.
+When you think about year-end financial and tax planning, don't forget to review shares acquired through an employee stock purchase plan.
 This article outlines issues and strategies to contemplate.